BenjaminKobjolke/FastKeyboardScreenshot/README.md

 Press f during the screenshot process to save the screenshot to a file in the subfolder screenshots.
 It will also be copied to the clipboard as usual.

+#### Upload with sharex

+Press u during the screenshot process to upload the screenshot to imgur using sharex.
+It will also be copied to the clipboard as usual.
+Note that you need to have sharex installed and configured for this to work.
+Currently te path is fixed to `C:\Program Files\ShareX\ShareX.exe`

 ## Licence

 GPL 2.0